turingschool/curriculum/source/topics/models/modules.markdown

 end
 ```

 But this *won't work*.
 The `self.total_word_count` is defined on the module, not on the including class.
-It'll take more work.
+We need to do more in the module.

 #### The `self.included` Method